jeremychone/rust-devai/_init/workspace/doc/lua.md

 -- (Advanced) Replace markers in content with new sections --   - Markers for now are in between `<<START>>` and `<<END>>` local updated_content = utils.text.replace_markers(content, new_sections) -- string

+-- Returns blocks of strings for all consecutive lines that match a pattern (starts_with only for now) -- Options: {starts_with: string, extrude?: "content", first?: number}
+--     - where `extrude = "content"` will return the remaining content --     - and `first = 2` will return the first 2 blocks, and then the remaining content regardless of matches. local line_blocks, remain = utils.text.extract_line_blocks(content: string, options: Options): table, string | nil
 ```

 ### utils.md